Scottish national identity: Scottish National Party and Scottish independence

-The Scottish National Party (or SNP) is a political party in Scotland which seeks to remove Scotland from the United Kingdom in favour of forming an independent Scottish state.
+The Scottish National Party (SNP) is a political party which seeks to withdraw Scotland from the United Kingdom in favour of forming an independent state.
 The party sat on the fringes of politics in Scotland after losing the Motherwell parliamentary constituency at the 1945 general election, until the party won a by-election in the Labour stronghold of Hamilton in 1967.
-In the subsequent 1970 general election, the party gained its first seat in a UK Parliamentary election in the Western Isles.
+At the subsequent 1970 general election, the party gained its first seat in a UK Parliamentary election in the Western Isles.

 In 1970, large quantities of oil were discovered off the coast of Scotland.
 The SNP exploited this with their highly successful "It's Scotland's Oil" campaign: arguing that during the 1973–75 recession that the oil would belong within the territorial boundaries of an independent Scotland and would help to mitigate the effects of the economic recession in Scotland should Scotland become independent.
 The party won 7 seats and 21.9% of the vote in the February 1974 general election and won 11 seats and 30.4% of the vote in the October 1974 general election, before losing the vast majority of their seats to Labour and the Conservatives in 1979.

 A referendum was held on Scottish devolution in 1979, which would result in the establishment of a devolved autonomous Scottish Assembly, however the referendum failed to pass as despite a narrow lead for the devolution side, with 52% in favour of devolution, a low turnout of 32.9% of the entire Scottish electorate failed to meet the required 40% turnout threshold set out by the UK Parliament for the election outcome to be valid.